Creating and using presets

-Applying default presets to Assets by folder
+Applying default presets to assets by folder

-Supporting presets
+Supporting presets for custom types

-In your Editor scriptsA piece of code that allows you to create your own Components, trigger game events, modify Component properties over time and respond to user input in any way you like.
+Use the ObjectFactory class in your Editor scriptsA piece of code that allows you to create your own Components, trigger game events, modify Component properties over time and respond to user input in any way you like.
 More info

 See in Glossary

-, use the ObjectFactory class to create new GameObjectsThe fundamental object in Unity scenes, which can represent characters, props, scenery, cameras, waypoints, and more.
+to create new GameObjectsThe fundamental object in Unity scenes, which can represent characters, props, scenery, cameras, waypoints, and more.
 A GameObject’s functionality is defined by the Components attached to it.
 More info

 See in Glossary

-The Preset InspectorA Unity window that displays information about the currently selected GameObject, asset or project settings, allowing you to inspect and edit the values.
+The preset InspectorA Unity window that displays information about the currently selected GameObject, asset or project settings, allowing you to inspect and edit the values.
 More info

 See in Glossary

-creates a temporary instance of your class, so that users can modify its values, so make sure your class does not affect or rely on other objects such as static values, Project Assets or SceneA Scene contains the environments and menus of your game.
+window creates a temporary instance of your class, so that users can modify its values.
+Therefore, make sure your class doesn’t affect or rely on other objects such as static values, project assets, or sceneA Scene contains the environments and menus of your game.
 Think of each unique Scene file as a unique level.
 In each Scene, you place your environments, obstacles, and decorations, essentially designing and building your game in pieces.
 More info

 See in Glossary